madhugb/Global-Task-Exchange-Protocol/README.md

 Actually it is like Email, anyone can assign you a task.
 However you can block or ignore the requests.

+### Use cases

+This can be useful in

+- Project management involving multiple organizations

+- Freelancers to work closely with the organization

+- Open source project development

+- Your bot can have a todo list too which you can assign from anywhere.

 ## The MIT License (MIT)

 See [License.md](https://github.com/madhugb/Global-Task-Exchange-Protocol/blob/master/License.md)